Thank you.

 That's why you sat down here.

-Then there's a realization of yourself as unconditional love.
+There's a realization of yourself as.

 As love.

-As love without name and form.
+Has love without name and form.

 That's unconditional.

-And that gets expressed.
+And that it gets expressed.

-Not Janine gets expressed.
+Not Janine gets expressed,

 That gets expressed.